ajourney1/Search_Engine/README.md

 # Search_Engine

-A console based search engine which perform queries on prebuilt wikipedia articles.
-Queries are of type: Single word, multiple text and phrase queries.
-Documents are returned on the basis of their tf-idf score.
+A console-based search engine that performs queries on prebuilt Wikipedia articles.
+Queries are of the type: Single word, multiple texts, and phrase queries.
+Documents are returned based on their tf-idf scoring.